cluebbers/deepnlp-ss23/README.md

 This way the similarity layer gets updated when training for paraphrase detection.

 The training order in baseline is sts -> sst -> qqp.
-Since paraphrase has the largest dataset and performs best, we changed the training order to train on paraphrase first qqp -> sts -> qqp.
+Since paraphrase has the largest dataset and performs best, we changed the training order to train on paraphrase first qqp -> sts -> sst.

 SMART is an approach for regularization and uses adverserial learning.
 It adds noise to the original embeddings, calculates logits and an adverserial loss to the unperturbed logits.